balderdashy/sails-docs/config.bootstrap.md

 # Bootstrap
-This is an asynchronous boostrap CATS function that runs before your Sails app gets lifted (i.e. starts up).
+This is an asynchronous boostrap function that runs before your Sails app gets lifted (i.e. starts up).
 This gives you an opportunity to set up your data model, run jobs, or perform some special logic.

 ```javascript
 module.exports.bootstrap = function (cb) {